Meet Our Team

 Chiemena Oguoma

-Meet Chiemena Oguoma, our Mentorship Programme Coordinator.
+Meet Chiemena Oguoma, our Mentorship Programme Officer.

 Chiemena is a lawyer based in Nigeria with a keen interest in personal and professional growth.